-Lassa fever is endemic to West Africa.
+Lassa is endemic to West Africa.
 Confirmed incidences have been recorded in Sierra Leone, Liberia, Guinea, Nigeria, Ivory Coast, Togo, and Mali.
 However, concerns exist that there may be Lassa (and Lassa-like) viruses in other countries such as Central African Republic, Burkina Faso, Ghana, Benin, and Cameroon – some of which have had sporadic cases.

-Furthermore, Mastomys rodents are distributed across the African continent, indicating a strong possibility for the spread of the disease they carry.
+Furthermore, Mastomys rodents are distributed across the African continent, indicating a strong possibility for the spread of the diseases, including Lassa, that they carry.

 Infections with Lassa virus

 Humans contract the virus primarily through contact with the contaminated excreta of Mastomys natalensis rodents (commonly known as the Multimammate rat), which is the natural reservoir for the virus.
 Little is known regarding the transmission of the virus from the rodent reservoir to the human host, although there is compelling evidence that Arenaviruses are stable and infectious by the aerosol route in nonhuman primates.
 The rodents live in houses with humans and deposit excreta on floors, tables, beds and food.
 Consequently the virus is transmitted to humans through cuts and scratches, or inhaled via dust particles in the air.
 In some regions Mastomys rodents are also consumed as food.